 Stay and Play

-With so many things to do at the festival, it’s easy to lose track of time.
+With so many things to do at the festival, losing track of time is easy.
 Plus, if you’re there on a Saturday and want to party, you may want to stay and enjoy the Texas Renaissance Fair After Dark Club.
-Instead of heading back home, pitch a tent and stay at The Fields of New Market Campground.
+Instead of returning home, pitch a tent and stay at The Fields of New Market Campground.
 That also makes it easy for you to continue to enjoy the festivities the next morning.
 This year, Ren Fest is introducing exciting new "Stay and Play" packages that offer a great value for patrons and families who stay for the weekend.
 These packages include:

 MORE DETAILS on camping.